browserengineering/book/book/chrome.md

         self.draw()
 ```

-So this works---try it, debug it---but we're still missing a user
-interface for the tabs feature.
-We need a way for the user to switch
+The core methods behind tabbed browsing are done.
+But we need a way
-tabs, create new ones, and so on.
-Let's turn to that next.
+for *the user* to switch tabs, create new ones, and so on.
+Let's turn
+to that next.

 Browser chrome
 ==============

 Real web browsers don't just show web page contents---they've got
 labels and icons and buttons.[^ohmy] This is called the browser
-"chrome";[^chrome] right now creating and listing and switching tabs
-is most interesting.
-All of this stuff is drawn by the browser to the
+"chrome";[^chrome] all of this stuff is drawn by the browser to the
 same canvas as the page contents, and it requires information about
 the browser as a whole (like the list of all tabs), so it has to
 happen in the `Browser` class.